 - Existing certified Rural Health Clinics and new rural clinics which do not have a current HPSA designation can request that the Wisconsin Primary Care Office review their area to see if they qualify for a Governor's Designation for RHCs

 - Each Governor's Designations for a RHC must be reviewed for re-designation every 4 years.

-- State process and criteria for a Governor's Shortage Designation for RHCs (PDF, 81 KB)
+- State process and criteria for a Governor's Shortage Designation for RHCs (PDF)

 - Governor Designated and DHHS Secretary Certified Shortage Areas for RHCs

 - Federal Shortage Designation Bureau in DHHS/HRSA is responsible for reviewing and making final decisions on shortage designation applications per federal regulations, and maintaining a web-searchable database of designations.

 - State health departments are responsible for: coordinating with clinics that request shortage designations, collecting and analyzing provider FTE and other designation data, and submitting state applications for federal designation of shortage areas.
 The Wisconsin Primary Care Office is responsible for shortage designation applications in Wisconsin.

 - HPSAs in Wisconsin (June 2012) = 106 primary care, 74 dental, and 109 mental health

 - HPSA searchable database — Select state, then select county and specialty, and select "show me the HPSAs"